truemagic-coder/solana-agent-app/README.md

 * Solana Agent's conversational history is superior to RAG for user interactivity, tool usage, and agent memory/recall/context
 * Solana Agent's parallel tool calling and automatic AI tool choice is superior than using any LLM completion API with tool usage from any provider
 * Solana Agent is an opinionated framework with one way to do things to keep things simple
-* Solana Agent is written in Python the most popular language on GitHub and in the AI field - not TypeScript
+* Solana Agent is written in Python the most popular language on GitHub and in the AI field

+### Caveats
+* The Solana Swiss Army Knife features are in TypeScript in Next.js and exposed as private APIs to Solana Agent as 3rd parties seem to not have Python SDKs
+* The Solana Agent team will endeavour in the future to have all 3rd party SDKs ported to Python

 ## Local Dev